 Based on my experience, building a startup is not an easy task.
-It does required perseverance for a long time.
-Many of us, especially millennials who are likely to take a leap of faith and jump over onto the battleship without a proper planning because thinking that they could make fast money and freedom in terms of time.
+It does require perseverance for a long time.
+Many of us, especially millennials who are likely to take a leap of faith and jump over onto the battleship without proper planning because thinking that they could make fast money and freedom in terms of time.
 But the fact is that the reality is totally opposite.
 90% of the startups will fail in the first year of the operation and they ended up became a part of this statistic.

 Recently, there’s a lot of perceptions from some entrepreneurs towards AI that AI are AWESOME, WORKABLE and TRENDY.
 According to Marvin Minsky as interviewed in Hal’s Legacy,

 Only a small community has concentrated on general intelligence.
 No one has tried to make a thinking machine.
 The bottom line is that we really haven’t progressed too far toward a truly intelligent machine.
 We have collections of dumb specialists in small domains; the true majesty of general intelligence still awaits our attack.
 We have got to get back to the deepest questions of AI and general intelligence.
 “General intelligence” does not mean exactly the same thing to all researchers.
 In fact, it is not a fully well-defined term, and one of the issues raised in the papers contained here is how to define general intelligence in a way that provides maximally useful guidance to practical AI work.

 Back to our topic, how do you actually build an AI startup?
 There are 5 elements you need to consider before building an AI startup:

 What is Blue Ocean Strategy?
 According to Wikipedia, Blue Ocean Strategy is a marketing theory from a book published in 2005 which was written by W. Chan Kim and Renée Mauborgne, professors at INSEAD and co-directors of the INSEAD Blue Ocean Strategy Institute.